popiang/davegray/redux_tutorial/04_lesson_03/notes.md

 step lesson 04

+1. in postsSlice.js
+   - update initialState
+   - update existing extraReducers
-1. in postsSlice.js, create the selectPostById function and export it
+   - create the selectPostById function and export it
+   - create updatePost and deletePost async thunk function
+   - create addCase in postsSlice.js for updatePost and deletePost
 2. create SinglePostPage.jsx
    - install react-router-dom
    - use useparams to get postId from url